mirekdusin/Prometheus-Wireguard-Exporter/README.md

 ## Grafana Dashboard
 I've provided a sample Grafana dashboard that you can use to visualize the metrics exported by this exporter.
-The dashboard can be found in the grafana/grafana.json file.
-To use it, follow these steps:
+The dashboard can be found in the [grafana/grafana.json](https://github.com/mirekdusin/Prometheus-Wireguard-Exporter/blob/master/grafana/grafana.json) file.

 ## License